MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 ![image](https://github.com/MrR0807/Notes/assets/24605837/43d34727-ac67-4bf5-9a01-3a8f8d3e4cda)

 **EXAM NOTE!**
 * You can create a URL for an object you have no access to.
 But because you don't have access to it, then URL as well will not be able to access it.
+You can also generate presigned URL for non existing objects.
 * When using the URL, the permissions match the identity which generated it **right now**.
 If you're getting access denied then it could mean that the generating ID never had access or **doesn't have right now**.
 * Dont generate with a role.
 URL stops working when temporary credentials expire.
 URL might have a longer expiration period than role.

+## S3 Select and Glacier Select

+Most of the time you want to interact with full object from S3.
+However, if the object is really large, and you don't need it fully, you can use select which is SQL-Like statement.
+You only consume pre-filtered by S3.
+You select objects from CSV, JSON, Parquet, BZIP2 compression for CSV and JSON.
+This is kind of predicate pushdown.